Section 1031 Exchanges in Business Sales

 What is a Section 1031 Exchange?

-A taxpayer may defer capital gains taxes on the sale of certain investment or business assets by swapping like-minded properties.
+A taxpayer may defer capital gains taxes on the sale of certain investments or business assets by swapping like-minded properties.
 This is called a section 1031 exchange.
-Under a 1031 exchange, capital gains taxes may be deferred so long as the asset being sold and the asset being swapped qualifies for the exchange, a qualified intermediary is informed of the replacement property in writing within 45 days of the original sale, and closing takes place (on the swapped property) within 180 days of the original sale.
+Under a 1031 exchange, capital gains taxes may be deferred so long as the asset being sold and the asset being swapped qualifies for the exchange, a qualified intermediary is informed of the replacement property in writing within 45 days of the original sale, and the closing takes place (on the swapped property) within 180 days of the original sale.
 The same taxpayer may use section 1031 Exchanges an unlimited amount of time and may in theory defer capital gains taxes indefinitely.

-Section 1031 Exchanges Have Limited Role In Business Sales
+Section 1031 Exchanges Have Limited Role

 • No seller desires to pay taxes after selling their business.